AjitaGiri/Customer_Churn_Prediction/README.md

   - Scaled numeric features using StandardScaler.
   - Encoded categorical variables:
     - Ordinal: Contract type using OrdinalEncoder
-    - Nominal: for output column Churn, used LabelEncoder and remaining nominal features using OneHotEncoder.
+    - Nominal: for output column Churn, used LabelEncoder and OneHotEncoder for remaining nominal features.

 3. Pipeline & ColumnTransformer
   - Used ColumnTransformer and Pipeline to streamline preprocessing.